deptagency/spring-sql-explain-logger/README.md

 We created this library for Spring Boot applications so you can automatically execute an explain plan for all your queries and log the results.
 The results can then be monitored for potential issues from queries that have suboptimal queries.
 This will allow you to fix bad queries right away in local development environments or test environments.
 We don’t recommend using this in production, of course!

-We put it into JSON so it’s parseable by logging tools like Splunk.
+We put it into JSON so that it’s parseable by logging tools like Splunk.
 Once configured, this is what the logging output looks like …

 … For PostgreSQL